horticultureCoop/docs/legal/bylaws.md

 Section 5.6 – **Action without a meeting.**   Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if a written consent to the action is signed by all directors and filed with the minutes of meetings.
 Such consents may be executed by e–mail.
 Any action without a meeting shall be read into the minutes of the next meeting of the board.

 Section 5.7 – **Open meetings.** Meetings of the Board and all committees shall be open to members.
 Sessions of a meeting may be closed only as to issues of a particularly sensitive nature.
 Action at a closed session shall be read into the minutes of meetings at the first opportunity which would not compromise the sensitivity of the matters at issue.
 Members may otherwise be excluded from board or committee meetings only for cause.
+Meetings held via a synchronous online collaboration platform shall be announced or otherwise made available to membership.

 # Article VI Officers